nobodyscripts/LeafBlowerScript/Readme.md

 dressing.
 - F12 and settings apply, account for notifications behind menu setting and borderless fullscreen
-- Automated challenges (early game scripts)
+- Automated challenges (early game scripts/TAS)
 - Convert borbventures gui to checkboxes for item selection

+- Features:
   - GemFarm: Add mouse movement patterns to collect artifacts in the background.
   - Borbv: Load dlc purchase state from save file and remove setting.
-- Borbv: Not starting quests again?
   - Claw: Needs to use artifact if need be / get replacement.
   - GFSS: Add setting for standalone WW in GFSS spammer.
   - GFSS: Review ending of gfssnoreset mode.
-- NatBoss: Recheck nature boss.
   - NatBoss: Needs to use artifact if need be / get replacement.
   - Leafton: Leafton needs better setup routine.
 Travel to zone.
-- Mine: Add brewing somehow.

 ## Known issues